claudio-ass/primary-information-identity-plugin-v1/README.md

 ## Support

-You can get support for use this plugin at [Plugint Technology SAS](https://www.plugint.com/)
+You can get support for use this plugin at [Plugint Technology SAS](https://www.plugint.com/).
+Mail: support@plugint.com

 ## License